108822-code/SmartPantry-PutraHack2026/README.md

 * **Backend:** Firebase & Cloud Functions with IoT integration.

 * **Frontend:** Flutter-based Mobile App.

+**The User says:** "I'm almost out of Tomatoes."
+2.  **The Farm (UPM Plot A) says:** "My Tomatoes are perfectly ripe today."
+3.  **The Connection:** The app connects the two automatically.
+People get the freshest food, and farmers don't worry about buyers.

     Predictive Inventory: The app tracks the "Depletion Rate" of pantry items.
     Threshold Trigger: A Restock_Order is automatically generated when any item falls below the 30% Safety Stock level.
     User Interface: A high-fidelity dashboard built in Figma, transitioning to a Flutter frontend.

 * **Logic:** Predictive Inventory tracking.
 A `Restock_Order` triggers when items fall below **30% Safety Stock**.
   Database: Google Firebase Firestore stores real-time inventory levels and farmer crop status.